akim-13/epq/README.md

 Nevertheless, this method would quickly become unsustainable as the number of files grows, whereas with a use of basic commands this issue can be solved much faster and with a lot less effort.
-This holds true not only for such specific use cases, but for everyday system managment as well, e.g. moving, renaming, deleting files, changing system settings, configuring applications, etc.
+This holds true not only for such specific use cases, but for everyday system management as well, e.g. moving, renaming, deleting files, changing system settings, configuring applications, etc.

 GUIs have their use cases.
 For example, it would be unreasonable or even